Keats/vincentprouillet/content/blog/overview-package-management-python.md

 to install your dependencies.

 You can list the currently installed packages by running `pip freeze` in the virtualenv.
 The downside is that it will also show all indirect dependencies as well.
-You can order that list with the `-r my_file.txt` argument to bubble your explicit dependencies at the top but it isn't great.
+You can order that list with the `-r my_file.txt` argument to have your explicit dependencies at the top but it isn't great.

 This process works but is quite manual: